Ford Focus: Rallying

 The first MkI Focus World Rally Car made its debut in rallying and the World Rally Championship on the 1999 Monte Carlo Rally with Colin McRae and Simon Jean-Joseph at the wheels of the two cars, replacing the Escort.
 It was immediately on the pace, setting many fastest stage times, but an illegal water pump meant that the two cars were excluded from that event.
 McRae went on to give the Focus WRC its maiden victory on the Safari Rally in February of the same year, and took victory again in the following rally, the Rally Portugal.
 The MkI Focus WRC went on to achieve further victories over the years for McRae, Carlos Sainz, and Markko Märtin from then until it was phased out in favour of the MkII offering in late 2005.

-The second generation MkII Focus World Rally Car was a winner in both Marcus Grönholm's and Mikko Hirvonen's hands in the two-car factory BP-Ford World Rally Team that contested the 2006 World Rally Championship, duly racked up the manufacturers' title, spelling the end of a formidable twenty-seven-year wait for such an honour in this series for the Blue Oval.
-The team successfully defended the manufacturers' title in the 2007 season.
-The MkII Focus WRC was used until the 2010 season, when it was announced that the new Fiesta would replace it from 2011 onwards.
+The second-generation MkII Focus World Rally Car competed for the two-car BP-Ford World Rally Team in the 2006 World Rally Championship, with Marcus Grönholm and Mikko Hirvonen as its drivers.
+Ford won the manufacturers’ championship, its first in the series since 1979.
+The team successfully defended the manufacturers’ title in the 2007 season.
+The MkII Focus WRC remained in use through the 2010 season, after which it was replaced by the Fiesta WRC from 2011.

-All the rally cars were built, prepared, and run for Ford by M-Sport, the motorsport team based in Cockermouth, Cumbria in Northern England.
-The team was managed by Malcolm Wilson, a well known British former rally driver.
+All of Ford’s rally cars were built, prepared, and run by M-Sport, a motorsport team based in Cockermouth, Cumbria, England.
+The team was managed by Malcolm Wilson, a former British rally driver.